ansemjo/speedtest-plotter/README.md

 to look at the plotted results. (*Note: The smoothed bezier curves require at least two measurements and the image will stay blank otherwise.
 So you might have to wait a while first.*)

+Your local timezone can be set with the `TZ` environment variable and a string from `tzselect`.
+If none is set usually UTC is assumed.
+For example users in Japan should use:

+    docker run -d -p 8000:8000 -e TZ=Asia/Tokyo ansemjo/speedtest

 For data persistence, either mount a volume at `/data` to save the database file or set the environment variable `DATABASE` to an SQLAlchemy-compatible URI.
 A PostgreSQL URI might look like this:

     docker run -d \
       -p 8000:8000 \
+      -e TZ=Europe/Berlin \
       -e DATABASE=postgresql://user:password@hostname:5432/database' \
       ansemjo/speedtest